phackt/phackt.github.io/_posts/2021-05-12-dnsadmins-group-mitigation.markdown

 No mention to DnsAdmins here, even if we know that being member of DnsAdmins <i class="fa fa-long-arrow-right" aria-hidden="true"></i> compromised domain.
 By the way think about a managed Azure ADDS environment which provides a delegated administration group (AAD DC Administrators), does something bad may happen if this group is added to DnsAdmins ? ...

-Fortunately, we can manually set a security group to be targeted by the SDProp mechanism thanks to the cmdlet ```Set-ADSyncRestrictedPermissions``` from the AdSyncConfig.psm1 module.
+At least we can manually set ACEs as restricted as the AdminSDHolder ones thanks to the cmdlet ```Set-ADSyncRestrictedPermissions``` from the AdSyncConfig.psm1 module.
 This is part of the recommendations shared by this [Active Directory guide](https://www.cert.ssi.gouv.fr/uploads/guide-ad.html#dnsadmins).
 <p class="note">
 The AzureADConnect.msi package can be downloaded from <a href="https://go.microsoft.com/fwlink/?LinkId=615771">https://go.microsoft.com/fwlink/?LinkId=615771</a>.<br><br>
 The AdSyncConfig.psm1 module may be extracted from the Azure AD Connect installer with msiexec:<br>